SimonJ9/DesktopPetit/README.md

 ### Update 2018/06/05

-Now using Unity 2018.12f1 with WinAPI(user32.dll + dwmapi.dll)
+Now using Unity 2018.12f1 with WinAPI(user32.dll + dwmapi.dll)<br/>
-Window can now auto resize to fit the sprite window can now be dragged with left mouse button
+Window can now auto resize to fit the sprite<br/>
+window can now be dragged with left mouse button<br/>

 ---
 A desktop pet.
 I'm making it to experiment with Unity shaders and Live2D.